How to Sign Up for MCAT: Quick Guide for Aspiring Med Students

 Can you give me the lowdown on the cost to take the MCAT?

-The MCAT isn’t cheap.
+The MCAT isn’t a budget-friendly test.

-The standard registration fee is around $300-$350.
+The standard registration fee hovers around $300-$350.

 How early do I need to sign up for the MCAT to snag a spot?